ccleouf66/kubeadm-config/kubeadm.md

 ```
 Check that all lines for swap are correctly commented.

+Disable IPv6 (optional)
+It may help to completely disable IPv6.
+For instance, for Ubuntu 22.04, follow this guide: https://linuxconfig.org/how-to-disable-ipv6-address-on-ubuntu-22-04-lts-jammy-jellyfish.

 ### Install kubeadm kubectl and kubelet
 ```bash
 sudo apt-get update